SimonGAndrews/MyEspruinoTester/docs/newDiscussionNotes.md

   - `test_auth_failure_events.js` skips whenever `fixtures.wifi_invalid.enabled` is `false` (expected).
 - Experiments so far:
   - Injecting fixtures once per run reduced the upload size but clashed with the CLI reset (globals were lost).
 Reverted to per-test injection.
-  - Added `--no-reset` flag to skip the CLI’s pre-upload reset; needs evaluation with a clean board (disconnect Wi-Fi / power-cycle first).
+  - Added `--no-reset` flag to skip the CLI’s pre-upload reset; early runs indicate it needs a clean board (disconnect Wi-Fi / power-cycle first).
+Regression fixed (`disableReset` renamed to a module-level flag) so tests no longer throw “disableReset is not defined”.
   - Pre/post CLI delays remain at 1000 ms to give the device time between uploads.

 ## Next Steps (handoff for new thread)
-- Compare wifi-station runs with and without `--no-reset` to confirm whether the CLI reset is triggering FIFO overflows.
+- Compare wifi-station runs with and without `--no-reset` to confirm whether the CLI reset is triggering FIFO overflows (remember to disconnect any REPL/Web IDE before testing).
 - If FIFO persists even without resets, consider longer delays and/or trimming the wrapped payload (e.g., stripping comments, reducing heartbeat frequency) to reduce burst size.
 - Instrument the failing tests (`test_connect_get_ip.js`, `test_dhcp_timeout_event.js`) with additional logging to see whether partial uploads occur before FIFO_FULL.
 - Once uploads are stable, re-enable deeper Wi-Fi scenarios (save/restore, HTTP reachability) and revisit CLI noise suppression.
+- Added `runner-metadata` smoke suite with two tests to exercise per-test `saveOnSend` and the new `storagePreload` metadata hook (see `tests/runner-metadata`).
+Useful for validating runner behaviour without tying up Wi-Fi fixtures.
+The storage preload helper shells the CLI twice; the second run still emits the long-standing EspruinoTools `TypeError: Cannot read properties of undefined (reading 'type')` on exit, but the runner captures it in `.storage.stderr` and treats it as benign.

 These notes should be enough for a fresh conversation to resume without revisiting the earlier context overflow.